 THE FUN: We are really leaning into the social and community aspects of Traveling Players.
-We will still have Revels (daily games), we'll leave the Zoom-room open before and after rehearsals and during lunch to hang out.
+We will still have Revels, we'll leave the Zoom-room open before and after rehearsals and during lunch to hang out.
 Some folks will need decompression time, so we'll have optional social time, too.
-We have a Fun Committee (is that an oxymoron?) that is planning scavenger hunts, song contests, and Houses (ala Harry Potter) that each of us will belong to.
+We have a Fun Committee (is that an oxymoron?) that is planning murder mystery dinner parties, scavenger hunts, Houses (ala Harry Potter) that each of us will belong to.
 On the 3rd of July we'll.... wait for it...live-stream ...
 HAMILTON!